maciejmiklas/led-display/README.md

-This project contains driver for 8x8 LED Moduls controlled via MAX722xx.
+This project contains driver for 8x8 LED Modules controlled via MAX722xx.
 It allows you to build display of custom size that is only limited by the hardware itself.
 Vertical and horizontal size can contain up to 256 modules, but before reaching this limit you would run out of Slave Select lines for controlling MAX chips, or you would be limited by amount of RAM.
 The fact is: you can control reasonable amount of MAX chips and build display of custom size ;)

 I've tested the whole idea on display that consist of 8 LED Modules in horizontal and 3 in vertical position.
 This gives us in total 24 modules which are containing 1536 LEDs (8*8 * 3*8).

 # Hardware
-Fritzing schames are here:[(\doc\fritzing)]
+Fritzing schematics are here: ![(\doc\fritzing)]
 First let's start with the controller.
 Actually any Arduino will work, I've used Mega due to large number of digital output pins.
 You could also use shift register and alter way of addressing Select Slave lines in *Display::send(...)*.

 You will need extra power supply for driving LEDs - assuming that you are going to use more than one LED Matrix.